blackflux/object-scan/README.md

 - Exclusion Matching
 - Full support for escaping
 - Results returned in "delete-safe" order
-- Search syntax is checked for correctness
+- Search syntax checked for correctness
 - Lots of tests to ensure correctness

 ## Matching